 Even though searching Twitter is simple, adding in operators or remembering the exact query terms you used for a previous search can be difficult.
 So, save the searches you find useful in order to bring them back up.

 Searching Twitter is a great way to connect with content you might have not seen otherwise.
-Some of my most common searches typically include pop culture events, content about my favorite TV shows, or specific Vines.
+Some of my most common searches typically include pop culture events and content about my favorite TV shows.

 For marketing or business purposes especially, Twitter searches can connect you with a new customer or client base and keep you up-to-date on what people are saying about you.